raganwald/raganwald.github.com/_posts/2017-01-07-optimizing-quadtrees-in-time-and-space.md

 ---
-title: "Optimizing Quadtrees in Time and Space"
+title: "Quadtrees, Time, Space, and Life As We Know It"
 layout: default
 tags: [allonge, noindex]
 ---